 U.S. Citizenship is required.

 Working at NNSA means a competitive salary under an alternative pay system, rather than the General Schedule.
-Additionally, NNSA offers Federal benefits to include health insurance, Thrift Savings Plan, paid leave, flexible work schedules, and transportation subsidies.
+Additionally, NNSA offers Federal benefits include health insurance, the Thrift Savings Plan, paid leave, flexible work schedules, and transportation subsidies.